 Designer Sara Hadden’s mission was to transform the Hill of Life House from a subterranean bunker to a modern, refreshed space.

-By Courtney Runn, Before pictures by Andrea Calo, After pictures by Ryan Davis
+By Courtney Runn, After pictures by Andrea Calo

 The Hill of Life House was a once-in-a-career opportunity for Sara Hadden.
 How often do designers get the chance to reimagine a completely concrete subterranean bunker for modern life?
 The bunker was Austin’s first (and likely only) of its kind, sunk into The Hill of Life off the Barton Springs Greenbelt and obscured from sight.
 Originally built in 1984 to accommodate the owner’s dueling paranoia and desire to throw parties, the space was

 a time capsule of the ‘80s says Hadden, the project’s lead designer.
 With personal ties to its original builder, the new owner bought the property to pay homage to its history while providing a much-needed refresh.